-Note that the forward correction is equivalent to the backward correction if we only consider one layer.
-However, the covariance matrix in a deeper layer relies on the variables in a shallower layer.
-While this functional relation can be natively captured in the forward fashion with the help of automatic differentiation libraries, it cannot be easily captured by existing backward correction methods.
-In our development, we have simulated the backward correction methods by excluding inverse square root calculations from the gradient descent training but noticed a moderate accuracy drop.
-This observation suggests that the inclusion of the covariance matrix related computation in the computational graph can promote more optimal gradients throughout the network.

-We also add a small diagonal matrix $\epsilon I$ to the covariance matrix to avoid rank-deficiency.
-Note that an attractive idea is to include the population statistics, i.e., the running average of the covariance, for stabilization~\cite{yong2020momentum,yan2020towards}.
-We have tried but do not pursue this option due to an inherent limitation that the smoothing factor needs to be small to avoid transforming the current batch with a mismatched geometry, leading to a training explosion.

-Note that for a large data matrix $X$, decorrelating columns of $X$ can take excessive computation.
+Note that for a large data matrix $X$, decorrelating columns of $X$ can require excessive computation.
 Previous applications are usually restricted to a small number of layers~\cite{huang2018decorrelated,huang2019iterative,pan2019switchable}, which adds to the network design complexity.
-We adopt a universal design, however, we avoid the excessive computation by reordering the computation.
-We transform the model weights instead $y=(S\cdot X) \cdot (D \cdot w)$.
+We adopt a universal design and avoid excessive computation by reordering the computation by transforming the model weights instead, $y=(S\cdot X) \cdot (D \cdot w)$ (see Algorithm~\ref{ND++}).